 Understanding Paget’s disease

 Bones don’t grow once and then stop growing for the rest of your life.
-Like all other parts of the body, the cells in your bones are in a constant state of breaking down and regenerating, called remodeling.
+Like all other parts of the body, the cells in your bones are in a constant state of breaking down and regenerating.
+It is called remodeling.

 Paget’s and the spine